google/codeworld/web/help/GuideUnit1.md

     nametag = circle(10)
     ~~~~~

-    One line says `nametag` means a picture of the text "Victor", but the
+    The first line says `nametag` means a picture of the text "Victor" but the
-    second line says that `nametag` instead means a circle with a radius of
+    second line says that `nametag` means a circle with a radius of
     10. So which is it?
 You probably meant for `nametag` to include both.
-    To do that, you would write one definition for `nametag`, and use
+    To do that, you would write one definition for `nametag` and use
     **`&`** to combine the parts.
-Like this:
+Like this

     ~~~~~ . clickable
     program = drawingOf(nametag)